Addax Petroleum

-Addax Petroleum was established in 1994 and since August 2009, has been a subsidiary of the Sinopec Group, one of the largest oil and gas producers in China, the biggest oil refiner in Asia and the third largest worldwide.
-Addax Petroleum was an international gas and oil production and exploration company mainly focused on the Middle East, the North Sea and Africa.
-Since 1994, the company become one of the largest oil producers in West Africa.
+Addax Petroleum was established in 1994 and since August 2009 has been a subsidiary of the Sinopec Group, one of the largest oil and gas producers in China, the biggest oil refiner in Asia, and the third largest worldwide.
+Addax Petroleum was an international gas and oil production and exploration company mainly focused on the Middle East, the North Sea, and Africa.
+Since its founding, the company has become one of the largest oil producers in West Africa.